pita bread:

 This French bread uses yeast instead of a sour.
 The yeast cuts the proofing times in half.
 We will have three proofing steps, and use steam in baking.
 The shaping will be covered in class.

 Obviously, this French bread will not have a sour taste.
 To enhance the yeasty taste we will use a pre-ferment.
 In class we will use a stand mixer to make the dough quicker.
 The pre-ferment is similar to a sour, except that it won’t have a bacteria that give sours their sour taste.
-That means there won’t be any lactic acid.
+That means there won’t be any lactic or citric acid.

 The finished dough with the amounts in the ingredients list will weigh about 28 ounces.
 The final weight of the baked bread depends on the shape (a long thin baguette shape loses the most water while a round shape loses the least).
 It also depends on how crusty the bread is.
 Using steam will result in a crustier bread and less water loss in the baking and cooling after baking.
 Lastly, the container used for baking affects the water loss.
 A loaf baked on a steel will lose the most water.
 A loaf baked in a lidded pan will lose the least.
 A loaf baked in an open topped pan will be between these.
 Some dense breads, such as rye and pumpernickel, lose less water weight.
 Lastly, large loaves lose less water weight as a percentage than small loaves.